 7. Everything gets submitted to DCS for approval This can take a few days, weeks, or months depending on the state/time of year.
 Luckily ours only took 2 days!

 8. Certified!!
 We are officially certified to have 2 children at a time!
 We did respite care (a family who the kids have been with but they went on vacation out of state) for our very first placement which felt like such a nice way to step into the process.
-Now we wait to either get a placement of our own or continue to provide respite care for other families!
+We’ve got another placement shortly after.
+As I mentioned above, we’re taking it one kiddo at a time!

 **All information in quotes is provided by Bethany Christian Services